lley154/hyperledger-aries-credential-verification/README.md

 ### Preparing a credential
+Save these values for the next step:
 - Find the DID for Faber using Faber API ```/wallet/DID/public``` endpoint
 - Find the corresponding schema using the Faber API ```/schemas/created``` endpoint.
 Copy this value into a text editor for later use.
 - Find the credential definition using the Faber API ```/credential-definitions/created``` endpoint.
-Copy this value into a text editor for later use.

 ### Issuing a credential (Faber -> Alice)
 Now we are ready to issue a credential.